roman-zubarevich/another/docs/GAME.md

 ### Phase 5 (finish round)

-Round is finished, but the game will continue:
+Round is finished, but the game will continue (assuming it is player 1's turn):
 ```mermaid
 sequenceDiagram
     participant S as Server